Margaret Durrell: Boarding house and zoo

 Durrell divorced her husband and, in 1947, purchased a large property across the street from her mother's house in Bournemouth, turning it into a boarding house.
 Gerald Durrell's core collection for his zoo was initially housed in the back garden and garage.
 Later, Margo had a short-lived marriage with musician Malcolm "Mac" Duncan.
 She was still enamoured with Greece, so she applied for a job on a Greek cruise ship travelling to the Caribbean that she saw advertised in a newspaper.

 Death

 Margaret Durrell died at age 87 on 16 January 2007.
+Her ashes were scattered on Pontikonisi, an islet off Corfu, to which the Durrells used to swim as children; part of the ashes of her brother Gerald had also been scattered there following his death in 1995.